KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-11-animation.md

 First, this code declares a variable named `circleY` and initializes it to point to the value `0`.
 Every time the `draw` function is called, the code draws a gray background, and then draws a circle with a vertical position of `circleY`.
 Then, the code adds `1` to the `circleY` variable!

 The next time `draw` is called, `circleY` will be `1`, which causes the circle to be drawn just a little bit lower in the window.
-The code repeats that 60 times per second, which makes it look like the circle is falling.
+Then `circleY` will be `2`, then `3`, then `4`, etc. The code repeats that 60 times per second, which makes it look like the circle is falling.

 {% include codepen-new.html slug-hash="ORxmyK" height="200" %}